BatchClayderman/Cryptography-Schemes/README.md

 Here come the issues of manual computing.
 If we directly compute the coefficients as the equation shown above, that is, to calculate the first-order sum, second-order sum, $\cdots$, and finally the highest-order sum based on the $\mathrm{C}_n^1, \mathrm{C}_n^2, \cdots, \mathrm{C}_n^n$ combinations of all the roots, it will take the computer will plenty of extra computing power to achieve the combinations in addition to the $n$ sum operations, whose overall time complexity is $O(\mathrm{C}_n^1 + \mathrm{C}_n^2 + \cdots + \mathrm{C}_n^n + n) = O(2^n - 1 + n) = O(2^n - 1 + n)$.
 This can cause large time consumption when the number of roots is large.
 That is to say, the time complexity increases explosively with the number of roots.
 The more roots there are, the greater the increase in time complexity will be for each additional root.
 Anyway, we need to design an efficient algorithm to calculate the polynomial coefficients from the polynomial roots.

-First, we need to look at a simple example.
+To begin with, we need to look at a simple example without considering $w$ first.
 For $d = 3$ roots 2, 3, and 5, we have the following calculation process to iterate to avoid combinatorial multiplication.
-To begin with, we need to see a simple example first.
-For $d = 3$ roots 2, 3, and 5, we have the following computing procedure to proceed iteration to avoid combinatorial multiplication.

 | Operation | [0] | [1] | [2] | [3] |
 | - | - | - | - | - |